skip to main content

 Wildlife often tries to coexist with us, even in residential and urban areas.
 Often our housing and businesses encroach on areas that have been a habitat for groups of wild animals for years.

-Animal Control will respond to any wildlife call involving an animal that appears to be a public health risk.
-The level of risk will be determined by Animal Control.
-Officers are not authorized to trap healthy or non-threatening wildlife simply for relocation.
+Officers will respond to any wildlife call involving an animal that appears to be a public health risk.
+The level of risk will be determined by law enforcement.
+Officers are not authorized to trap healthy or non- threatening wildlife simply for relocation.

 Why is relocation of wildlife not recommended?